Ashleyc417/cpsc120-jump_statements/README.md

 ## 2. Mickey's Magical Adventure:

 Write a function called `countSteps` that takes a vector of integers representing the number of steps Mickey Mouse takes on his magical adventure through the enchanted forest.
+Mickey encounters a boulder blocking his path when his current step count is greater than 100 (inclusive).
 Count how many steps Mickey takes before he encounters a large boulder blocking his path.
 Once the boulder is encountered, use a `break` statement to exit the loop and return the total number of steps taken.

 ## 3. Ariel's Underwater Treasure Hunt: